Proof of Cloud: Data Center Execution Assurance for Confidential VMs: Introduction

 \section{Introduction}

 Many applications rely on commodity \glspl{tee} to protect data \emph{in use}.
-Technologies such as Intel \gls{tdx} and AMD \gls{sev}-\gls{snp} adopt a cloud-centric threat model: they assume an attacker can control every layer of host software, yet can never physically access the server in the rack (chassis)~\cite{eisoldt2025sokcloudyviewtrust}.
+Technologies such as Intel \gls{tdx} and AMD \gls{sev}-\gls{snp} adopt a cloud-centric threat model: they assume an attacker can control every layer of host software and defend against passive physical attacks through full-memory encryption, but explicitly exclude active hardware tampering such as bus interposition ~\cite{eisoldt2025sokcloudyviewtrust}.
 Under that assumption, the \gls{tee}'s remote attestation certifies the CPU model, microcode, and measured launch state, but it carries no evidence of \emph{where} the processor is installed.
-A determined operator who \emph{does} have physical custody can therefore migrate or, by default, operate an otherwise certified workload onto hardware in an uncontrolled environment, leaving the verifier with no cryptographic way to detect this change.
+A determined operator who does have physical custody can therefore migrate or, by default, operate an otherwise certified workload onto hardware in an uncontrolled environment, leaving the verifier with no cryptographic way to detect this change.